February 21, 2014 – By Aaron Crowe

 Too many credit inquiries in a short period of time can hurt your credit score.
 This can be difficult to avoid during Christmas when it seems that every department store is offering you a discount for signing up for its credit card.

 Applying for new credit card accounts can account for 10% of your credit score, which isn’t a huge number, but it can be enough to push you into the 800+ credit score club.

 Holly Wolf, who with her husband has a credit score in the 800 range and is a chief marketing officer at Conestoga Bank, says she doesn’t open a lot of credit cards and often closes cards she may have opened to get a store discount.

 “Honestly, this isn’t a lifestyle to which most folks aspire,” Wolf says.
 “They need to have a ‘nice car’ a ‘big house’ and all the accouterments of prosperity over having a high credit score.
 Living debt-free or with as little debt as possible has enabled us to save for retirement, get the best rates on loans, and be prepared for unexpected expenses when they arise.”

 Have a Credit History

-You not only want a good record of paying your bills and credit cards on time, you also want a long history of doing so.
+You not only want a good record of paying your bills and credit cards on time, but you also want a long history of doing so.
 The older your credit accounts are, the better your credit score will be.
 You want to have credit accounts that have been open for 10 years or more.